Available 24X7 Call For Free Consultation (281) 587-1111

 Can a Traffic Ticket be Used in Court?

 A traffic ticket issued after a traffic accident can be used in court to establish legal liability and consequences.
-When the person who received the ticket pled guilty, the court might allow the jury to hear about the plea.
+When the person who received the ticket pleaded guilty, the court might allow the jury to hear about the plea.
 If the ticket was dismissed, generally, the court will not let the jury hear that a traffic citation was issued.

 What Should I Do if I Was Issued a Ticket?